In a nutshell, passive aggressiveness is an indirect way to express anger.

 The untold truth is passive aggressive behaviors have a huge impact on an organization, despite the acts being subtle.
 The resistance and undermining chips away at morale, productivity, quality of work and turnover.
 High performers usually quit, leaving toxic employees continuing to act out.

-An employee who feels undervalued and underappreciated will often verbally agree to tasks and projects.
-This person will find it quite satisfying to gradually “forget” deadlines, “misplace “documents,”and use sick days to slow team progress.
+Delay becomes the normal for a passive aggressive coworker.
+An employee who feels undervalued and underappreciated will often verbally agree to tasks and projects and then fail to deliver.
+This person will consistently “forget” deadlines, “misplace” documents,” and use sick days to slow team progress.

 A previously depended on employee who feels slighted might change tactics, either by the above, or by slow walking their work.
 Normally spot-on with their attention to detail, suddenly their work may be missing crucial steps, details or important information.
 This person will play the victim when called out on their actions, claiming “No one told me…” or “I didn’t know…”

 A healthy, productive team is built on open communication.
 A passive aggressive person will sabotage the efforts of coworkers trying to move forward by using sick days, withholding information, reports.
 This will shut down communication and disrupt a productive team.
-It can be quite difficult to re-establish performance standards.
+It can be quite difficult to re-establish performance standards when they are controlling workflow.

 Rather than discuss issues directly, a passive aggressive person can seek revenge.
 This could be in the form of workplace gossip (trashing a reputation) or in one extreme case, a client reported someone sabotaged their laptop by installing a virus.